Skip to main content

 Chief People Officer

-Bruce joined Scope in late 2022 as Interim Chief People Officer before commencing permanently in May 2023.
+Bruce joined Scope as the Interim Chief People Officer in late 2022 and was appointed as Chief People Officer in May 2023.

 Bruce serves as the Chair of the White Ribbon Australia Workplace Accreditation Panel and is a Fellow of the Australian Institute of Company Directors.